Zakiya Summers

 Zakiya Summers (born January 14, 1983) is an American politician and former journalist serving as a member of the Mississippi House of Representatives from the 68th district.
 She assumed office on January 7, 2020.

 Early life and education

-Summers was born on January 14, 1983, in Houston, Texas.
+Summers was born on January 14, 1983, in Houston, Texas, and has lived in Jackson, Mississippi for most of her life.
+She graduated with the International Baccalaureate Diploma from Jim Hill High School.
 She earned a Bachelor of Arts degree in journalism from the Missouri School of Journalism in 2005.

 Career

-Summers moved to Mississippi to work as a producer for WLBT TV.
+Summers returned to Mississippi to work as a producer for WLBT TV.
 She later worked as a public relations manager for the Jackson Medical Mall Foundation.
-Since 2015, she has worked as the director of communications and advocacy at the ACLU of Mississippi.
+Since 2015, she worked as the director of communications and advocacy at the ACLU of Mississippi until she ran for State Representative.

-Summers was elected to the Mississippi House of Representatives and assumed office on January 7, 2020.
+Summers was elected as Hinds County District 3 Election Commissioner in 2016, and later to the Mississippi House of Representatives assuming office on January 7, 2020.

+In 2024, Summers was selected to join the Future Caucus Healthcare Innovation Fellowship cohort for young legislators invested in building bipartisan policy addressing key healthcare issues.